Angel5215/100DaysOfSwiftUI/Moonshot/README.md

-# Project 7. iExpense
+# Project 8.
+Moonshot

-This is an expense tracker app that separates personal costs from business costs.
+This is an app that lets users learn about the missions and astronauts that formed NASA’s Apollo space program

 ## Topics